ietf-rats/draft-birkholz-rats-epoch-marker/draft-ietf-rats-epoch-markers.md

 ## Epoch Marker Types {#epoch-payloads}

-This memo comes with a set of predefined Epoch Marker types.
+This specification comes with a set of predefined Epoch Marker types.

 ### CBOR Time Tags

-A CBOR time representation choosing from CBOR tag 0 (`tdate`, RFC3339 time as a string), tag 1 (`time`, Posix time as int or float) or tag 1001 (extended time data item).
+CBOR Time Tags are CBOR time representations choosing from CBOR tag 0 (`tdate`, RFC3339 time as a string), tag 1 (`time`, Posix time as int or float), or tag 1001 (extended time data item).

 See {{Section 3 of -CBOR-ETIME}} for the (many) details about the CBOR extended time format (tag 1001).
 See {{Sections 3.4.1 and 3.4.2 of RFC8949@-CBOR}} for `tdate` (tag 0) and `time` (tag 1).